apatil/selfless/README.rst

         new-state (update init-state :fn3 :fn1 :fn2)
         partial-state (forget init-state :fn2)])

-If your dataflow contains heavy functions, you can perform three types of concurrent updates:
+If your dataflow contains heavy functions, you can perform three types of concurrent updates.
   * Receive a state map populated with agents whose values will eventually update
   * Receive a single agent whose state will eventually change to the updated state
   * Receive a future which, when forced, returns the updated state.